Programming-SBCG853-Cohort2/learning-linux-winfrednyoroka/README.md

  **mv**- can be used in renaming files for instance:

  mv inner.txt unixstuff/outer.txt (inner.txt is my old file name while oute.txt is my new file name; unixstuff is thelocation i am moving to and have it in a different name)

+  # Viewing files
+  1\. using the command **less** use the command **less** to view the contant of a file per page. this command allows you to view the file but you can never edit the file content
+  **Echo** this command prints the statement on the screen

+  e.g **echo** winfred is my name; it prints this statement on the terminal. however, ECHO can be used to redirect the statement into a file and we can use less command to view the file

+  e.g **echo** "winfred is my name" > unixstuff.txt

+  **less** unixstuff.txt

+  **echo** "introduction to programming" >> unixstuff.txt
+  when we make use of  **>>** we append the statement to the previous unlike when we use **>** which leads to overwriting the file.
+  2\. using **cat**
+  when we use **cat** command it displays all contents of the file of which the operator has no control of until it brings you another prompt. it can be used to combine multiple files and as well can be used to make a copy of the file

+   # Combining files

+   cat mal.fasta typ.fasta >combined.fasta
+   cat *.fastq> combined.fastq

+   # Making copies

+   cat mal.fasta >mal2.fasta